hyperlane-dev/hyperlane-ai/dataset/dataset.md

     /// Sends only the response body to the client.
     ///
-    /// This is useful for streaming data or for responses where headers have already been sent.
+    /// This method is useful for streaming data or for responses where headers have already been sent.
     ///
     /// # Returns
     ///
-    /// - `ResponseResult` - The outcome of the send operation. pub async fn send_body(&self) -> ResponseResult {
+    /// - `Result<(), ResponseError>` - The result of the send operation. pub async fn send_body(&self) -> Result<(), ResponseError> {
         let response_body: ResponseBody = self.get_response_body().await;
         self.send_body_with_data(response_body).await
     }

     /// Sends only the response body to the client with additional data.
     ///
-    /// This is useful for streaming data or for responses where headers have already been sent.
+    /// This method is useful for streaming data or for responses where headers have already been sent.
     ///
     /// # Arguments
     ///